codeforpdx/symptomsurvey_backend/README.md

 ### Building the container

-From the cloned repo, run
+From the cloned repo and with docker running, run

 ```bash
 docker-compose build